Projected Cosmological Constraints from Strongly Lensed Supernovae with the Roman Space Telescope: Simulating Lens Catalogs for the Roman Space Telescope

 Each mock catalog of galaxies is generated following the assumed velocity function of galaxies, and we adopt a singular isothermal ellipsoid (SIE) with an external shear for the lensing potential of each galaxy.
 We use a Monte Carlo simulation to create each so-called ``macromodel'', containing properties of each lensing system (lens redshift, velocity dispersion, ellipticity, external shear, etc.) and each lensed source (source redshift, position, absolute magnitude, etc.) using the methodology described in \citetalias{oguri_gravitationally_2010}.
 Next we solve the lens equation using the lens-modeling code {\tt glafic} \citep{oguri_mass_2010}, and if the source redshift and position result in multiple images, each image position, magnification, and time delay is added to the catalog.
 The final mock catalogs are 100 times over-sampled with respect to the estimated lensed SN yield, and only contain systems for which the peak brightness of the fainter (for doubles) or the third faintest (for quads) of the multiple images is above each catalog's detection threshold (see Section \ref{sub:survey_yields}).
+We note here that microlensing is neglected in the yield calculation for simplicity, as it is expected to have a small impact on detectability compared to time delay measurements and lens modeling \citep[e.g.,][]{dobler_microlensing_2006}.
+We check this approximation by calculating the change in the number of lensed SN ``detections'' due to the application of microlensing curves simulated in Section \ref{sec:sims}.
+We find the impact to be $\lesssim 4\%$ and that our yields here are relatively conservative, as the change leads to an increase in the lensed SN yield for Roman in line with the so-called ``magnification bias'' \citep[e.g.,][]{turner_statistics_1984,narayan_lectures_1997,barnacka_gravitational_2018}.

 \citetalias{oguri_gravitationally_2010} adopted the condition that the peak magnitude distribution is cut off 0.7~mag brighter than the deepest survey 10$\sigma$ single visit limiting magnitude.
 This was implemented so that the resulting lensed SN light curves are well sampled and suitable for time delay measurements.
 Here we are interested in the {\it total} detection rate for each survey strategy, recognizing that some discovered SN at the limit of the \textit{Roman Space Telescope} depth will not deliver useful light curves without additional follow-up observations.
 We therefore remove this restriction, and instead apply the 5$\sigma$ limiting magnitudes reported in Table \ref{tab:rst_survey} as peak magnitude cuts for each catalog.